sethmichel/Distributed-AI-Data-Infrastructure/Services/Service_A/service_A_design.md

         - only the last known value of "value" for each feature. this is the current state
         - use a hashmap like: HSET entity:user_123 value 42.0
     - I don't think promethius does anything here. but I should check later
+    - we DO NOT vectorize the data. store it raw so it's more flexable for different models

 ### kafka
 **Basics of Kafka**